OIIDDS/OIIDDS-2024/README.md

 ### Date: July 26 2024, Free Virtual Event (2-3 hours), Part of the [JOWO 2024 workshops](https://www.utwente.nl/en/eemcs/fois2024/workshops/), [ICBO 2024 conference](https://icbo-conference.github.io/icbo2024/)

 ## Call for Abstract Submissions (Deadline: June 26 2024)
-### All accepted abstract will be promoted to submit as full paper to JBMS OIIDDS Special Track
+### All accepted abstract will be promoted to submit as full paper to [JBMS OIIDDS Special Track](https://www.biomedcentral.com/collections/OIIMDDS)

-Background: Infectious and immune-mediated disease (IID) research covers various disparate areas including autoimmune diseases, human inborn errors in immunity, infectious diseases and host-pathogen interactions, immunological studies, epidemiological studies, surveillance, clinical trials, and reagent and diagnostic method development.
+Infectious and immune-mediated disease (IID) research covers various disparate areas including autoimmune diseases, human inborn errors in immunity, infectious diseases and host-pathogen interactions, immunological studies, epidemiological studies, surveillance, clinical trials, and reagent and diagnostic method development.
 Rare immunological diseases, such as severe combined immunological deficiencies, remain a significant concern and focus for research.
 Ontologies and Knowledge Graphs (KG) serve as ideal tools for integrating such data to support innovations and decision-making.
 Over the last 15 years, the OBO Foundry community has developed multiple immunology and infectious disease ontologies [1][2][3][4].
 There is, however, a growing need for better coordination and integration strategies across these and other efforts, as well as improved strategies for identifying gaps in existing domain coverage [5].

-Objectives:
+The OIIDDS workshop aims to:

-Evaluate the landscape of existing ontologies or KGs to support IID research and data science.
+<li>Evaluate the landscape of existing ontologies or KGs to support IID research and data science.

-Demonstrate the successful use of existing ontologies or KGs in facilitating data integration in IID research.
+<li>Demonstrate the successful use of existing ontologies or KGs in facilitating data integration in IID research.

-Identify gaps, challenges, and strategies for improving integration in IID research.
+<li>Identify gaps, challenges, and strategies for improving integration in IID research.

-Provide education for and demonstrations of proper interface with ontology communities and existing ontologies (term reuse, requests, etc.)
+<li>Provide education for and demonstrations of proper interface with ontology communities and existing ontologies (term reuse, requests, etc.)

-Strategize solutions to blockers for ontology reuse, including but not limited to: Lack of awareness of existing ontologies; Modification of ontology terms without considering user impact; Excessive, regular, delayed responses to term request; Academic incentives not aligned with user incentives
+<li>Strategize solutions to blockers for ontology reuse, including but not limited to: Lack of awareness of existing ontologies; Modification of ontology terms without considering user impact; Excessive, regular, delayed responses to term request; Academic incentives not aligned with user incentives

 We welcome the submission of published and unpublished work focusing on ontologies, knowledge graphs, and their applications related to the following topics: